j4nk0/miner_monitor_pi/README.md

 Uses python 3.
 Made to run on Raspberry pi.
 Uses GPIO to restart miner in case of reporting faulty chip.
-In case of failure temporarily raises the conresponding GPIO high to swith off miners power supply.
-Also checks hashrate repoorted by litecoinpool.org.
+In case of failure temporarily raises the conresponding GPIO high to swith off miner's power supply.
+Also checks hashrate reported by litecoinpool.org.
 Tested with raspberry pi 2B.

 See and edit included miner_monitor.conf file for configuration.